 If you’re a sucker for cheap flights, chances are you’ll end up buying a ticket on a budget airline at least once in your life.
 You’ve probably heard horror stories about these flights – cramped seats, long delays, and hidden price hikes, to name a few.
-While I can’t say that these stories are false, flying on a budget airline can actually be a fairly pleasant experience if you research carefully and plan meticulously.
+While I can’t say that these stories are false, traveling on a budget can actually be a fairly pleasant experience if you research carefully and plan meticulously.

 In my travels, I’ve flown on WOW, Ryanair, Easyjet, Norwegian, and Air Asia, to name a few.
 Also, with new added “basic economy” fares on United, American, etc., the budget airline rules apply more now than ever.
 While I’ve had a few mishaps on budget flights that resulted in missed flights and extra fees, I’ve compiled all of the things I’ve learned about budget airline travel into this handy guide.
 If you’re hoping to fly on a low-cost carrier this year, start here!